Virtual-Coffee/virtualcoffee.io/src/resources/virtual-coffee/slack-channel-guide.md

 ### #humor

 Share those memes, jokes, and laughter with us here!
-This channel is for humor that embraces the Virtual Coffee COC, like 999%.
+This channel is for humor that embraces the Virtual Coffee's Code of Conduct, like 999%.

 ---